Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Introduction

-In some aspects, our model is more demanding than those used in the literature.
-The critical restriction that we impose is the absence of dynamic treatment effects, {\it i.e.}, we assume that the treatment affects only contemporaneous outcomes.
+Our main analysis assumes that the treatment affects only contemporaneous outcomes, ruling out dynamic effects.
 We make this choice to crystallize the connection between the TWFE regression model (\ref{eq:weight_reg}) and the assignment process.
-To test for, or estimate, dynamic effects, one has to compare units that receive treatment at different times.
-Such comparisons are justified only if we restrict individual heterogeneity in treatment effects or if we treat the assignment as random.
-As a result, it is imperative to model both the assignment mechanism and the outcome model to understand dynamic effects.
-Our setting provides the first step towards applications where these objects are of substantial interest.
+We do not restrict heterogeneity in contemporaneous treatment effects that can vary over units and periods.
+To test for, or estimate, dynamic treatment effects, one has to compare units that receive treatment at different times.
+Such comparisons are justified only if we restrict individual heterogeneity in treatment effects or treat the assignment as random.
+Consequently, and this is of course a key insight from the causal inference literature in cross-section settings since \cite{rosenbaum1983central}, it is imperative to model both the assignment mechanism and the outcome model.
+In \citet*{bojinov2020panel} the authors show how to use the assignment process to estimate dynamic treatment effects (see also \cite{blackwell2021adjusting} for the related analysis in large-$T$ setup).
+Our results suggest that a fruitful approach may be to construct robust estimators by combining \cite{bojinov2020panel} approach to estimation with conventional dynamic panel regression models using the weighting methods derived in the current paper for the static case.
+We discuss a particular realization of this in Section \ref{sec:dynamic_effects}.